Probiotics and Acne – A Holistic Approach to Acne Treatment

 How to support acne treatment with diet?

-One of the first studies on dietary intervention in the treatment of acne vulgaris was conducted in 2007 by Smith et al. 43 men aged 15–25 with moderate acne received meals with a low glycemic load for 12 weeks.
-After this time, the number of acne lesions, levels of sex hormones and insulin markers were compared with those at the beginning of treatment.
-The study showed significant improvement in the occurrence and course of acne2.
-This shows that changing the diet and eating habits can have a beneficial and supportive effect on the treatment of skin lesions.
-In addition, a diet rich in simple sugars and highly processed foods disrupts the work of the intestines and, consequently, affects the quality of the skin, as the existence of the gut-skin axis has been proven.
+One of the first studies on dietary intervention in the treatment of acne vulgaris was conducted in 2007 by Smith and colleagues.
+Forty-three men aged 15–25 with moderate acne received low-glycemic load meals for 12 weeks.
+After this period, the number of acne lesions, sex hormone levels, and insulin markers were compared with those at the beginning of treatment.
+The study showed significant improvements in the occurrence and course of acne.2 This suggests that changing diet and eating habits can have a beneficial and supportive effect on the treatment of skin lesions.
+Furthermore, a diet high in simple sugars and highly processed foods disrupts intestinal function and, consequently, affects skin quality, as the existence of a gut-skin axis has been proven.

-Guts and Acne: What's the Connection?
+Guts and acne.
+What's the connection?

 How to get rid of acne?

-Which acne-fighting probiotic should you choose?
+Which probiotic to help fight acne should you choose?

 1. Detoxification.